AppDaemon/appdaemon/docs/APPGUIDE.rst

 constraint is present, they must all evaluate to true to allow the callbacks to be called.
-Constraints becoming true are not an event in their own right, but if they are all true at a point in time, the next callback that would otherwise been blocked due to constraint failure will now be called.
+Constraints becoming true are not an event in their own right, but if they are all true at a point in time, the next callback that would otherwise be blocked due to constraint failure will now be called.
 Similarly, if one of the constraints becomes false, the next callback that would otherwise have been called will be blocked.